waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Active Puzzles & Hypotheses

 ### A. Pokémon Mansion Puzzle (Positional Triggers)
 - **Confirmed Mechanic:** This mechanic is confirmed for multiple floors.
 On 2F, moving to specific tiles like (11, 10) and (21, 13) has also been observed to open gates.
 I need to map these triggers carefully.
 - **Untested Assumption (Key Location):** The Secret Key is *inside* the Pokémon Mansion.
 This is based on the original game, but this is a ROM hack.
   - **Test Plan:** If I remain stuck after testing other hypotheses, I will systematically interact with every NPC and object on Cinnabar Island itself.
-- **Untested Assumption (Fall-Through Floor):** A specific breakable floor tile on 3F must be fallen through to access a sealed-off section of 2F.
+- **Hypothesis (Agent-Assisted):** There is a hidden weak spot on 3F that must be fallen through to access a new area.
+Test Plan: Systematically walk over every tile on 3F.
-  - **Test Plan:** I must first find an alternate route to the eastern side of 2F or 3F to test the holes.
-- **Agent-Assisted Hypothesis (Hidden Switch):** The Secret Key is in a hidden basement, opened by a concealed switch on 2F disguised as an object.
-  - **Test Plan:** Read diaries on 2F, then interact with all objects.
-Check 1F for a new path.

 ### B. Pokémon Mansion 2F Puzzle Log
 - **Hypothesis 1 (FAILED):** The switch at (3, 12) opens a path to the eastern section of the floor.